THautamaki/GHSCM_results/Readme.md

 methods can be found on the following GitHub pages:

 - <https://github.com/liyf1988/GHS>
-  - Original author: Yunfan Li
+  - Author: Yunfan Li
 - <https://github.com/sagarknk/GHS-LLA-codes>
-  - Original author: Ksheera Sagar K. N., Purdue University
+  - Author: Ksheera Sagar K. N., Purdue University
-  - Codes modified and redistributed with his permission.
+  - Codes were modified and redistributed with his permission.
 - <https://github.com/sagarknk/Graphical_HSL>
-  - Original author: Ksheera Sagar K. N., Purdue University
+  - Author: Ksheera Sagar K. N., Purdue University
-  - Codes modified and redistributed with his permission.
+  - Codes were modified and redistributed with his permission.

 ## Real-world datasets

-The CEU dataset is available on Sanger Institute’s website
+The CEU dataset is available on Sanger Institute’s website:
-<https://ftp.sanger.ac.uk/pub/genevar> and the DLBC dataset is available
+<https://ftp.sanger.ac.uk/pub/genevar>, and the DLBC dataset is
-on the website of the PRECISE framework
+available on the website of the PRECISE framework:
 <https://mjha.shinyapps.io/PRECISE>.

 ## Structure of the repository